apache/apisix/docs/en/latest/plugins/recaptcha.md

 ## Name

 Restrict access to an upstream service by verifying request captcha token to the Google reCAPTCHA service.
-The Plugin supports customizingthe invalid captcha response.
+The Plugin supports customizing the invalid captcha response.

 ## Attributes